tonethar/IGME-330-Master/notes/2-ml-object-detection.md

 - In the example above we are stuck with a pre-trained dataset
 - Can we train our own datasets?
 - You betcha!
-An the fastest way to do that is to utilize Teachable Machine - let's try it out right now:
+An the fastest way to do that is to utilize an online tool named *Teachable Machine* - let's try it out right now:
   - https://teachablemachine.withgoogle.com/

 <hr><hr>